sage-code/maj/words.md

 ## Diminutives

 Maj enable diminutives using suffix: 'uca.
-Whe a noun is uses suffix, it looses letter "a" that is replaced by apostroph, making the word short and easy to pronounce.
+Whe a noun is uses suffix, it looses letter "a" that is replaced by apostrophe, making the word short and easy to pronounce.
 Proper nouns (names of places or persons) do not support diminutives.

 **examples**